asual/lesscss-servlet/README.md

 ============

 LESS Servlet enables optimized runtime processing of LESS resources.
-It can be used with any static file or classpath resource and offers support for gzip and the YUI Compressor.
+It can be used with any static file or classpath resource and performs minification using the YUI Compressor.

 Usage
 -----